uninassau-2023-2/02-2M4CC-PERF-MOBILE/GRP 21/README.md

 * Pedro Ivo Bedor - 01529228
 * Yohana Gabriely - 01525287

+## 2023-11-27

+* Desenvolvido parcialmente até a lista 7

 ## 2023-11-21

 * Desenvolvido parcialmente até a lista 6